vfarcic/vfarcic.github.io/kubernetes/abstracts/idp.md

-# How To Build An Internal Developer Platform In 30 Minutes And A Bit Of Cheating?
+# How To Build An Internal Developer Platform (IDP) In 30 Minutes And A Bit Of Cheating?

 Today we are going to build a fully operational internal developer platform or IDP that will be built in a way that it can meet almost anyone's needs.
 To make it more challenging, we'll do that in 30 minutes or less.